MicrosoftDocs/customer-insights/ci-docs/journeys/developer/event-management-web-application.md

 2. [Power Apps portal hosted](portal-hosted.md)

 > [!WARNING]
-> We'd like to gently remind our customers that maintaining customizations on the sample Angular website is part of their responsibility.
+> Customizations to the sample Angular website are performed at your own risk.
+Microsoft Dynamics 365 Technical Support can't help you with issues or questions related to sample website customizations.

 ## Prerequisites